Sherman Park, Milwaukee

-Sherman Park is a neighborhood, located on the northwest side of Milwaukee.
+While the neighborhood has faced significant socioeconomic challenges, commercial disinvestment, and housing shifts in recent decades, the neighborhood remains a culturally rich anchor of Milwaukee's northwest side, supported by active grassroots community organizations, historical preservation efforts, and grassroots economic redevelopment initiatives.
 It contains the neighborhoods of Grasslyn Manor, Sunset Heights, Roosevelt Grove, St. Joseph's and Uptown neighborhood.

 History

 In 1891, the city brought land near the intersection of Sherman Boulevard and Burleigh Street.
 The park, which was originally named Perrigo Park, had its name changed to "Sherman Park' to honor William Tecumseh Sherman.